Our Genealogy Helper

 Using information that we've taken from the Chronicling America website, we've identified 22 newspapers that have been published in the area around Sierra de los Pinos.

-Although we're unaware of any newspapers that were published in the immediate area of Sierra de los Pinos, there are papers which were published within 25 miles [40.2 km]<3>.
+Although we're unaware of any newspapers that were published in the immediate area of Sierra de los Pinos, there are papers which were published within 25 miles [40.2 km]<4>.
 A list of those papers, sorted by paper name, can be found on the Extended Newspaper List for Sierra de los Pinos.

 Websites to Help With Your Genealogy Research ...

-When we do our genealogical research, we first visit the websites from Cyndi's List, FamilySearch and Genealogy Trails.
+When we do our genealogical research, we start with the websites from Cyndi's List, FamilySearch and Genealogy Trails.
 These professional and volunteer websites offer the information directly or else point to where you can find it.
 Their information is open to everyone.

 To help you get started, the following links will take you to the pages that are relevant to Sierra de los Pinos: